Gastrointestinal Stromal Tumor (GIST) Quiz

 Developed by doctors.

-Gastrointestinal stromal tumor (GIST) is a type of tumor that occurs in the gastrointestinal tract, most commonly in the stomach or small intestine.
-The exact cause is unknown but could be due to gene mutations that cause the cells to grow out of control.
-Risk factors include age over 50 years, male sex, and certain genetic syndromes such as neurofibromatosis type 1.
+Gastrointestinal stromal tumor (GIST) is a type of tumor that begins in the digestive tract, most commonly in the stomach or small intestine.
+The exact cause is unknown but could be due to gene mutations that cause the normal cells to turn into cancer cells and grow.
+Risk factors include age over certain inherited genetic syndromes such as neurofibromatosis and hereditary retinoblastoma.

 Nausea or vomiting after eating